 - Soc.5070: Research Methods III

 - Soc.6090: Causal Inference

-The Special Committee may suggest other courses, depending on the student's interests.
+The Special Committee may suggest other courses, depending on your interests.

 Students who have completed graduate research methods classes at other institutions are still required to take the Cornell methods sequence.
 Exceptions can be made for students who choose to enroll in advanced methodological training offered in other fields (e.g., the advanced econometrics series offered in Economics).
 Other exemptions are unusual and require the permission of the instructor of the course(s), in consultation with the Director of Graduate Studies and the student’s Special Committee.

 The A Exam, also known as the Examination for Admission to Candidacy, is required by the Graduate School.
-It consists of two parts: (1) a written examination in two areas of concentration (Part One), and (2) an oral presentation of the qualifying paper.
+It consists of (1) written examinations in two areas of concentration, and (2) an oral presentation of the qualifying paper.
 These components are addressed in the following sections.

 - Collective Action and Social Movements

 - Social Simulation

 One Goal of the A Exam is to test knowledge in two key areas of concentration, based largely on written work.
 Graduate students may elect to satisfy these exams through either (a) individualized written exams administered by a Field member or (b) Field-approved graduate courses with the permission of the Special Committee.